jltovar/sage_decoy-free/README.md

   - `ModelFit::Moments`: Uses the Gumbel Moments p-value.
   - `ModelFit::Mle`: Uses the Gumbel MLE p-value.
   - `ModelFit::LowerOrder`: Uses the Lower-Order Statistics p-value (optimized for small sample sizes).
-  - `ModelFit::Msfdr`: Uses the MSFDR (Skew-Normal) p-value.
+  - `ModelFit::Msfdr`: Uses the **seeded null survival p-value** from the MSFDR model’s null component (Gumbel), while the mixture model is used to compute **PEP**.
   - `ModelFit::Nokoi`: Uses the Linear Discriminant Analysis (LDA) p-value derived from ML-based rescoring.
-  - `ModelFit::Ensemble`: Calculates the Harmonic Mean of all available p-values (Moments, MLE, Lower-Order, MSFDR).
+  - `ModelFit::Ensemble`: Calculates the Harmonic Mean of the parametric null models (Moments, MLE, Lower-Order).
+The MSFDR mixture model is **not included in the ensemble P-value** to avoid double-counting the seeded null.
+Instead, MSFDR is used exclusively to compute the Posterior Error Probability (PEP).

 - **Calculation:** After determining the raw P-value, the Benjamini–Hochberg (or Storey) procedure is applied globally to convert it into a Q-value (`spectrum_q`).